Best GoDaddy alternatives: more for less

 And simply put, stress got to HostPapa.
 It failed the full test and reached the first success at 15VUs.

 Even then, it is pretty clear that 15VUs is about as much as you can expect from the entry plan.

 The response time (blue line) increased alongside the number of visitors (grey line).
 This suggests that the more visitors on site, the more likely the site is to slow down.
 While this is nothing crazy bad, the red line (failed requests) tells that this is the limit.

 As a last note, HostPapa offers 3 server locations (the US, Canada, and Europe) to choose from.
 This allows you to get closer to your target audience and battle latency.
 Especially if your audience is not from the US.

-With a plethora of features and resources, HostPapa offers very attractive prices.
+With a plethora of features and resources, HostPapa offers more attractive prices and better security tools than GoDaddy.
 Suited for beginners and tech-savvy customers alike, it is a good choice for those who don’t rely on SEO nor care about speed.